 - People with reduced intake of animal foods

 I don’t eat animal foods.
 How much B12 should I take?

-- For the general adult population, a daily dose of the smallest available tablet of B12 (usually 100 mcg) should be sufficient.
-You require just a few micrograms a day.
-Your body will absorb only a very small part of that pill.
+- Update on 5/10/18: For the general adult population, a daily dose of the smallest available tablet of B12 is more than sufficient.
+Recently, there has been some evidence that large dose B12 supplementation may be associated with an increase in cancer risk in some groups.
+Because of these findings, and because I can’t find plain B12 supplements smaller than 500 mcg per pill, I’ve been recommending people take a multivitamin.* We only need about 2.4 mcg of B12 daily.
+So choose a multivitamin with a low level of B12 (perhaps 10-20mcg), and relatively low levels of everything else.
+Alternately, you can take the smallest dose of B12 you can find intermittently, perhaps every couple days, or a couple times a week, and get your blood levels checked to make sure it is sufficient.
+But don’t take a single large dose and expect to be loaded up for the next 6 months.
+It seems to be a good idea to take something at least weekly.
+Your body will absorb only a small amount of B12 in any pill.
 The reason for this low absorption is that there is only enough intrinsic factor (the body’s chemical that shuttles B12 into your gut cells) excreted per meal to absorb 2-4 micrograms of B12.
-In addition, your body absorbs B12 by passive absorption, but it does this with only perhaps 1% of the total dose you consume (the percentage decreases with higher dosages).
+In addition, your body absorbs B12 by passive absorption, but it does this with perhaps 1% of the total dose you consume (the percentage decreases with higher dosages).

 - I suggest a dosage just high enough to give you a nice low-average level of B12.
 I do not suggest B12 for anything other than to prevent deficiency.